MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-relationships.md

 **Database setup for this example**

 Want a backing database for testing?
-These are the DDL (Data Definition Language) and DML (Data Manipulation Language) SQL statements to create the `User`, `Todo`, `Category`, and `users_todos` tables, along with their relationships.
+These scripts are the DDL (Data Definition Language) and DML (Data Manipulation Language) SQL statements to create the `User`, `Todo`, `Category`, and `users_todos` tables, along with their relationships.

 ```sql
 CREATE TABLE User (